Deluth-git/Starlords/README.md

 * Continued Lord AI improvement and optimization
 * Political marriage/courtship system for forming marriage alliances.
 * Expanded subterfuge system involving scheming with friendly lords to increase your status in the realm or discredit mutual rivals.
-* Prisoner/ransom system for capturing Lords in battle
 * "Freelancer" system for enlisting in a Lord's army and fighting as a common pilot.
 * Flesh out feast system, with feast tournaments as friendly competition with fellow Lords
 * Better integration with Nexerelin invasions and base game crises.